 Food in-season not only tend to be less expensive, but it also requires less packaging or storage and reduce environmental impact of growing or transportation out of season products.
 For example, instead of buying asparagus and strawberries in the winter, buy something else and wait until they are in season.
 What’s more, seasonal foods usually taste better and if you enjoy cooking, it may be fun to challenge your culinary skills with making more seasonal dishes.

 There are plenty of environmental and financial reasons to buy in bulk.
 Buying in bulk usually means cost savings in terms of both product price and gas consumption.
 You will also travel less for your bulk shopping trips, and this will contribute to improve the environment by reducing CO2 emissions.
 Buying larger packages help to save on packaging waste, since individually packaged products use more plastic, which is harmful for the environment and the food chain.

 Look for Recyclable Packaging

 You can make your shopping experience greener by looking for products packaged in recyclable or reusable packages.
 Take a look at the packages and labels of the products, they usually tell a lot of important information about the products and the packages resources.
-In terms of reuse, glass jars and plastic containers can be used to store buttons, craft supplies, and even leftovers.
+In terms of reuse, environment friendly glass jars and plastic containers can be used to store buttons, craft supplies, and even leftovers.
 All you have to do is make a conscious effort to buy things you can work with instead of things that will simply be thrown away.